The Journal of Open Source Education is an educator friendly journal for publishing open-source educational materials and software.

 Jason K. Moore is an assistant professor of BioMechanical Engineering at Delft University of Technology, where he leads the Bicycle Lab and teaches multibody dynamics and engineering computation.
 He is active in the Scientific Python community where he is a core developer of the SymPy and PyDy projects.

-Shannon Quinn is an Assistant Professor at the University of Georgia, jointly appointed in the Departments of Computer Science and Cellular Biology.
+Assistant Professor at the University of Georgia, jointly appointed in the Departments of Computer Science and Cellular Biology.
 His research focuses on modeling diseases at the cellular level using a variety of imaging and machine learning techniques.
 He also advocates for best practices in open and reproducible research and education.

-Charles is a Clinical Associate Professor in the School of Information at the University of Michigan.
+Clinical Associate Professor in the School of Information at the University of Michigan.
 He also works on developing standards for teaching and learning technology.
 Previously, he was the Executive Director of the Sakai Foundation and the Chief Architect of the Sakai Project.
 He has written several books including Using the Google App Engine, Python for Informatics, High Performance Computing, and Sakai: Free as in Freedom.

 Assistant Professor of Teaching in the Department of Statistics and Co-Director for the Master of Data Science program (Vancouver Option) at the University of British Columbia.
 She develops curriculum and teaches on responsible application of data science, collaborative software development and creating R and Python packages using modern tools and workflows.
 Co-author of two open textbooks: Data Science: A First Introduction and Python Packages.